-On any programming language, you would need to use various data types like String, Character, Int, Bool etc. and you may need place to store this program data.
+On any programming language, you would be using tons of different kinds of data types, data types is the kind of the data, in Swift it’s kind can be a string, character, integer (Int), boolean (Bool) etc. and then you may need a place in memory to store this program data.
 The place to store this data is called a variable.

 Basic Data Types